 - Add flour mixture to butter mixture in thirds, alternating with the milk, just until each ingredient is incorporated and batter is smooth.
 Do not overmix.

 - Divide batter between 15 cupcake liners, filling each about ⅔ full.
-Bake in preheated oven for 15-18 minutes, or until a toothpick comes out clean.
+Bake in preheated oven for about 15-18 minutes, or until the center of a cupcake pops back when gently pressed down, or a toothpick comes out with crumbs (or clean).
+If an indent is left, or toothpick comes out with batter, cupcakes need more time.

-- Remove pan from oven and allow to cool for 5 minutes before transferring cupcakes to a wire rack to finish cooling.
+- Remove pan from oven and transfer cupcakes to a wire rack to finish cooling.

 - In a large bowl, add room temperature butter and beat until creamy, about one minute.